emilalvaro25/studio-pro/README.md

 ## 🚀 Getting Started

-To run this project locally, you'll need a Supabase account and project.
+To connect the studio to a backend for data persistence, you'll need a Supabase account.
+If you just want to explore, you can run the project without any setup and it will start in **Offline Demo Mode**.

 ### Prerequisites

 1. A Google account with the Gemini API enabled.
-2. A [Supabase](https://supabase.com/) account and a new project created.
+2. (Optional) A [Supabase](https://supabase.com/) account and a new project created.

 ### Setup Instructions